ksmnetwork/ksmnetwork/README.md

 Check our website :link: [Click Here]

 For Support:
-- :satellite: Reach me at: [Little Endian]
+- :satellite: Reach me at RIOT Matrix chat a.k.a: [Little Endian]

 Validators name for nomination:
 - :dart: KSMNETWORK URL for nomination at PolkadotJS: [KSMNETWORK]